statamic/v2-docs/content/collections/docs/localization.md

 - Links to your theme assets won't work because they will be relative, and the files don't actually exist there.
   You can symlink `site/themes/` to inside your `fr` folder.
 That'll do the trick.
 - You can consider symlinking your public asset container folders in the same fashion.

+## Translating the Control Panel {#control-panel}

+You are able to translate the control panel.
+This is a separate process to localizing your site.
+The CP may be translated into languages other than what your site uses.

+Read about it on the [Control Panel](/control-panel#translating) page.

 ## Troubleshooting {#troubleshooting}